List of Wallace & Gromit characters: Timmy

-Shaun's little cousin is the flock's only lamb, and thus often the innocent center of the chaos.
+Shaun's little cousin is the flock's only lamb, and thus often the innocent centre of the chaos.
 He appears to be a toddler in this series and is often seen sucking a dummy.
 The spinoff series Timmy Time chronicles his later adventures in preschool.
 He enjoys being in the spotlight.
 He is three years old in sheep years and later turns four years old in the episode "Timmy's Birthday".
-In many of the episodes he gets into trouble; however, he learns from his mistakes and often tries to help the other characters out when he can.
-Timmy's noise is baaa; he is the smallest member of the Flock.
+In many of the episodes he gets into trouble, however he learns from his mistakes and often tries to help the other characters out when he can.
+Timmy's noise is baaa; he is the smallest member of the flock.
 Timmy always has a smile on his face and loves to tag along with his hero Shaun.
 Wherever Shaun goes, Timmy follows, even if that means getting into the odd scrape or two.
 Never seen without his orange teddy, Timmy might be teeny but he is as bright as a button and has some unexpected uses when the flock hits the Big City.
 There is no way he's missing out on the fun, and in the movie, Timmy gets a little more excitement than he bargained for.

 Timmy got his own TV series in 2009 where went to preschool with his friends.
 The series lead to two short films in 2011 and 2012— a Christmas and summer show, respectively.

-Timmy's Mother
+Timmy's mother

-Timmy's mother and Shaun's aunt who wears curlers in her topknot and is a bit careless about maternal duties, even using Timmy once as a makeshift paintbrush.
+Timmy's mother and Shaun's aunt, who wears curlers in her topknot and is a bit careless about maternal duties, even using Timmy once as a makeshift paintbrush.
 But when her offspring goes astray, she is inconsolable until he is safely back in her care.
 She likes to look her best, even when she is running around keeping an eye on her energetic offspring.
-Something of a 'mother figure' to the rest of the Flock, Timmy's Mum keeps a watchful eye over the Mossy Bottom gang, but she can not always steer them away from trouble.
-When the Flock takes off to find the Farmer in the Big City, she follows close behind, using her motherly instincts to keep everybody safe in this big and scary new world.
+Something of a 'mother figure' to the rest of the flock, Timmy's Mum keeps a watchful eye over the Mossy Bottom gang, but she can not always steer them away from trouble.
+When the flock takes off to find the Farmer in the Big City, she follows close behind, using her motherly instincts to keep everybody safe in this big and scary new world.

 Nuts

-He is quite an eccentric, but useful sheep and usually, like the rest of the flock, accompanies and helps Shaun.
+He is quite an eccentric but useful sheep and usually, like the rest of the flock, accompanies and helps Shaun.
 But the thing that makes him stand out from the flock is that he has two different shaped eyes.
-He is the charming eccentric of the Flock, with an unusual way of looking at the world that sometimes confuses his woolly companions.
+He is the charming eccentric of the flock, with an unusual way of looking at the world that sometimes confuses his woolly companions.
 A classic 'daydreamer' who lives in a world of his own, Nuts is the quirkiest character in the Mossy Bottom clan.
-No one knows what goes on his head but he brings his own unique skills to the table when the Flock finds themselves deposited in the middle of the Big City.
+No one knows what goes on his head but he brings his own unique skills to the table when the flock finds themselves deposited in the middle of the Big City.